app-json/app.json/README.md

-    init                   Create an app.json for the current directory's app validate               Validate the app.json file in the current directory schema [options]       Write the app.json schema to STDOUT
+    init                   Create an app.json for the current directory's app validate               Validate the app.json file in the current directory schema [options]       Write the app.json schema to STDOUT concoct <repo>         Deploy an app from GitHub using a shorthand URL.

   Options: